June 4, 2026

 What it solves:

 Why it matters: Internal support requests often get lost in Slack DMs or group channels.
-Virtual assistants ensure that every request is logged, visible, and resolved, improving the employee experience and reducing the load on IT teams.
+Virtual assistants ensure every request is logged, visible, and resolved — improving the employee experience and reducing the load on IT teams.

 3. Onboarding & HR Support

-Who uses it: Mid-size to large organizations with a structured onboarding
+Who uses it: Mid-size to large organizations with structured onboarding

 What it solves:

-• Automates onboarding sequences by sending new hire checklists, triggering IT setup, and sharing policies and organizational charts.
+• Automates onboarding sequences: sends new hire checklists, triggers IT setup, shares policies and org charts

 Why it matters: HR teams are flooded with routine questions and repetitive processes.
-A Slack-based virtual assistant automates the admin side of onboarding, freeing up people teams to focus on strategy and employee engagement.
+Slack virtual assistants automate the admin side of onboarding, leaving people teams more time for strategy and employee engagement.

 4. Customer Success Management